Soundbytes/Juce-Attachments/readme.md

 ## The Demo Projects:

+### PresetVsUserSettings
+This example illustates some modifications I have made to the AudioProcessorValueTreeState class.
+There are now two groups of Parameters that are handled differently:
+ - Preset Parameters
+   The state of these is saved with the preset.
+ - User Settings
+   Their state is loaded from a settings file when the processor is created.
+The file is saved whenever a user setting is changed and also when the processor is destroyed.
+It is recommended to disable host automation for These parameter group.
+ Both preset parameters and user settings are published to the host nad can be modified through the host interface if present.

 ### RadioGroup
 the RadioGroup example features a component that is populated with a group of radio buttons.
 The Buttons are created by a SbRadioGroupAttachment upon connection to the component.